94kunal/Digital-Twins-Kafka/README.md

     - Linear_Regression_Model.py: It queries data from InfluxDB and calculates the future values using Linear Regression model.
     - Time_Series.py: It queries data from InfluxDB and calculates seasonality, trend from the data and also decomposes the data.

+5. Config.yaml: It contains the configuration data for the entire Project